Key Personnel

 Executive Board:

-Dr. Circe Olson Woessner, ND, Executive Director, is an Army wife of twenty years and mother to an Army veteran.
-She taught in the overseas Department of Defense Schools in Europe and the Caribbean and retired from federal government after twenty years.
-In 2002, she compiled the stories of over 150 University of Maryland, Munich, Germany alumni, resulting in two books documenting the history of that campus’ 40-year history.
-She has been featured in the Army Times and has been quoted in scholarly books about growing up on military bases overseas.
-She has conceptualized and created multiple exhibits for the museum and has facilitated numerous discussion groups and workshops.
-In 2016, she coedited a third book of stories about the University of Maryland, Munich Campus, and in 2017, coedited Shout: Sharing Our Truth: Writings of LGBT veterans and family members of the US Military Services as well as The Home Front Hearth: Memories & Recipes from Military Families Around the World.
-In 2020, she compiled stories for On Freedom’s Frontier: Life on the Fulda Gap.
+Dr. Circe Olson Woessner, Executive Director, is an Army wife of twenty years and mother to an Army veteran and co-founder of the museum.
+She taught in the overseas Department of Defense Schools in Europe and the Caribbean and retired from federal service in 2019.
+She creates exhibits and projects for the museum, and facilitates its podcasts, discussion groups and workshops.
+Since 2016, she has co-edited multiple museum anthologies including In Service With Uncle Sam, Shout: Sharing Our Truth: Writings of LGBT veterans and family members of the US Military Services, The Home Front Hearth: Memories & Recipes from Military Families Around the World, On Freedom’s Frontier: Life on the Fulda Gap, E Pluribus Unum: GRAICE Under Pressure, Schooling With Uncle Sam, and Host Nation Hospitality.
+She has also compiled the stories of University of Maryland Munich Campus alumni, resulting in four books documenting the history of that campus’ 40-year history.

-Dr. Allen Dale “Ole” Olson, Secretary/Public Affairs, holds a Bachelor of Arts degree in Physical Education, and a Master’s Degree in Secondary Education and doctorate in General Administration from the George Washington University.
+Dr. Allen Dale “Ole” Olson, Secretary, holds a Bachelor of Arts degree in Physical Education, and a Master’s Degree in Secondary Education and doctorate in General Administration from the George Washington University.
 Ole is a World War II-era veteran and spent most of his civilian career with the United States Defense Department assigned to the Headquarters of the U.S. Army in Europe.
 Following his retirement, Dr. Olson served as Dean of the Graduate School of Schiller International University and as the Executive Director of the Southern Indiana Center for the Arts.
-From 2020-2021 Ole served as the President of the Museum Collaborative Council of Albuquerque
+From 2020-2021, Ole served as the President of the Museum Collaborative Council of Albuquerque.
+He designed the museum’s Schooling With Uncle Sam exhibit, and co-edited the “Schooling” anthology, and represents the museum by serving on the United Veterans Council of Greater Albuquerque.

 PROGRAMS: